PacLII Home | Databases | WorldLII | Search | Feedback

 (2) The Regulator is to prepare and submit to the Minister a financial audit in respect of each financial year within 3 months after the end of that financial year.

-(3) A financial audit produced under subsection (2) be in a in accordance with international accounting standards which are to be audited annually by an independent qualified auditor and a copy of the auditor’s report and financial statements are to be provided to the Minister.
+(3) A financial audit produced under subsection (2) must be in accordance with international accounting standards which are to be audited annually by an independent qualified auditor and a copy of the auditor’s report and financial statements are to be provided to the Minister.

 (4) The financial audit must be certified by the Auditor General in accordance with the Expenditure Review and Audit Act [CAP 241].